jefftranter/6502/LogicAnalyzer/README.md

 microcontrollers without changes as it uses direct access to the GPIO registers.
 It uses the Teensyduino add-on to the Arduino IDE.

-The 6809 version is similar, but does not support disassembly as this is harder to do for the 6809 than the 6502 or Z80 as there is no simple way to detect an instruction fetch.
+On processors other than the 6502/65C02, disassembly is incomplete as there is no easy way to distinguish an instruction fetch from any other read cycle.
+The 6809 version does not yet support any disassembly due to the large number of instructions.